baselakasha/angular_List/README.md

 ## Important:

+I initially wrote this code using an android phone which was the only way for me to write code at that time.
+That's why I am proud of it.
+The code is not tested and needs refactoring.
+I have kept it like that becuase I like to look at it from time to time as see how far I have progressed 😁 and to keep it as as a memory.

-* I have written this program a long time ago.
+I have written this program a long time ago.
 Some libraries and functions might be outdated and deprecated.
-Also, the code is not tested and needs refactoring.
-I have kept it like that becuase I like to look at it from time to time as see how far I have progressed ^_^.

 **[Preview page (demo)](https://baselakasha.github.io/angular_List/)**